fabioCollini/mv2m/README.md

 }
 ```

-The loading field is an ObservableBoolean and can be used to show a loading indicator.
+The loading field is an ObservableBoolean and can be used to show a loading indicator,
+it's saved in ViewModel (and not in Model) to avoid errors when the application is killed
+when the task is running.

 In a JVM test it's possible to execute all the code synchronously using an custom Executor: